The 2023 Cities for CEDAW Report was launched 9/12 in Washington DC!

 Announcing the 2022-2023 Annual Report—get your copy!

-AS OF SEPTEMBER 2023,
+[AS OF SEPTEMBER 2023]

-Cities with CEDAW Resolutions/Ordinances
+Cities and Counties with CEDAW Legislation

 Map courtesy of